Whey Protein 101: Everything You Need to Pick the Right Protein

 Here’s a crash course in this popular protein option, so you can decide if whey is the shake for you.

 Need more protein in your diet?
-Try Openfit Plant-Based Protein Shake risk-free!
+Try Openfit Plant-Based Nutrition Shake risk-free!

 What is Whey Protein?